dartmouth-cs52-21S/project-devit/README.md

 ## Extra Credit
 For extra credit, I implemented error handeling with redux.
 This means that I made an error action and saved the error in redux state.
 Thus, of any errors occur wtih axios, a react bootstrap alert will appear with the error message.
 To try this, change the request url in fetch posts.

+For SA 7 extra credit, I added a profile page complete with updated actions and reducers and route updates on backend.

 ## Screenshots
 ![](./post.png)